ThePJB/mad-cities/README.md

  - distinct faction colours: maybe rotating by phi or something?
  - add biome view as well
  - cut off penalty? ---- definitely
+  - if no neighbours price very cheap
+ - attacking bonus if you have more neighbours than them? maybe
  - name cities
  - notable cities - draw non capital cities too